DynamoDS/RefineryPrimer/03-hello-project-refinery/03-04_visualizing-results-in-refinery.md

 ## Scatterplot

-The first chart Refinery uses to visualize data is a *`Scatterplot`* : a type of mathematical diagram that uses cartesian coordinates to display values across a set of data.
-Refinery allows you to select what values are displayed along both the X and Y axis as well as which ones drive the size and colour of the circles in this 4-dimensional view.
+The first chart Generative Design uses to visualize data is a *`Scatterplot`* : a type of mathematical diagram that uses cartesian coordinates to display values across a set of data.
+Generative Design allows you to select what values are displayed along both the X and Y axis as well as which ones drive the size and colour of the circles in this 4-dimensional view.
 The values can be chosen from the inputs or outputs you defined in the Dynamo graph in the previous steps.

 Selecting a circle from the graph space will also highlight the chosen option in the design grid or design table.